deepbsd/Archtail/README.md

 Archtail is a Archlinux installer using whiptail.
 It's supposed to be a simple Arch installer for the masses.
 But mainly it was an excuse for me to learn whiptail.
+Also, you should use this with the latest ISO for Archlinux.
+If you use an older ISO it probably won't work as well, because you'll get errors regarding signatures and the program won't complete properly.

 To use this script, issue this command from your freshly booted archiso image:
 ```